Opinion polling for the 1979 United Kingdom general election

 In the run-up to the 1979 general election, various organisations carried out opinion polling to gauge voting intention.
 Results of such polls are displayed in this article.
 The date range for these opinion polls are from the October general election until 3 May 1979.

 Graphical summaries

-The chart below depicts opinion polls conducted for the 1979 United Kingdom general election using a 15-poll moving average.
+The chart below depicts opinion polls conducted for the 1979 United Kingdom general election.

 National Poll Results

 All data is from UK Polling Report.